Washington must wait at least another day for Mueller probe findings

 Even with the details still under wraps, the indication that Mr Mueller does not plan to make any additional indictments was welcome news to some in Mr Trump’s orbit who had feared a final round of charges could ensnare more of his associates, including members of the president’s family.

-Mr Trump, who has relentlessly criticised Mr Mueller’s investigation as a “witch hunt,” was on the golf course in Florida on Saturday.
+Mr Trump has relentlessly criticised Mr Mueller’s investigation as a “witch hunt, but has stayed uncharacteristically quiet on Twitter while at his Florida golf resort.

 Mr Barr said in a Friday letter to the House and Senate judiciary committees that he would share Mueller’s main findings as soon as this weekend.